AwesomesauceLabs/piglet-manual/index.md

 Bugfixes:

-* Reduce memory usage during runtime glTF imports by marking textures as "non-readable" (this was a silly error on my part)
+* Reduce memory usage during runtime glTF imports by marking textures as "non-readable".
+(This was a silly mistake on my part.)
 * When loading glTF files from HTTP URLs, proceed even if the initial HEAD request to determine file size fails.
 (Some cloud hosts don't support HEAD requests.)
-* Fix odd opaque appearance of models that are both transparent and reflective.
+* Fix odd opaque appearance of models that are both transparent and metallic.
 (Change `alpha:auto` -> `alpha:fade` in `MetallicRoughnessBlend` and `SpecularGlossinessBlend` shaders.)
-* Fix warnings about .meta files for non-existing folders, whenever an Editor glTF import overwrites an existing folder.
+* Fix warnings about `.meta` files for non-existing folders, whenever an Editor glTF import overwrites an existing folder.

 ## Release 1.1.1 (2021-01-05)